siddharth1012/joke-time-alexa-skill/README.md

 Step 2.
 Create a Skill by giving the name and selecting Alexa Hosted(python) Step 3.
 Choose template - Create from scratch.
 Step 4.
 Create the Intent - you can name anything.
 Step 5.
-Add some sample uuterance - They will use to trigger the intent.
+Add some sample utterance - They will use to trigger the intent.
 Step 6.
 Delete the Helloworld intent.
 Go to the code section.,
 In the lambda_function.py, Delete all the codes and add lambda function which I have provided in the repo or you can edit the parts which I have added in the lambda_function.py